fge/jackson-coreutils/README.md

 Understandably so, Jackson <b>will not</b> consider such nodes to be equal, since they do not share the same class.
-But, understandably so as well, some uses of JSON out there, including [JSON Schema](http://tools.ietf.org/html/draft-zyp-json-schema-04) and [JSON Patch](http://tools.ietf.org/html/rfc6902), want to consider such nodes as equal.
+But, understandably so as well, some uses of JSON out there, including [JSON Schema](http://tools.ietf.org/html/draft-zyp-json-schema-04) and [JSON Patch](http://tools.ietf.org/html/rfc6902)'s test operation, want to consider such nodes as equal.

-And this is where this package comes in.
-It allows you to consider that two numeric JSON values are mathematically equal -- recursively so.
+This package provides an implementation of Guava's `Equivalence` which considers that two numeric JSON values are equal if their value is mathematically equal -- recursively so.
 That is, JSON values `1` and `1.0` _will_ be considered equivalent; but so will be all possible JSON representations of mathematical value 1 (including, for instance, `10e-1`).
-And evaluation is recursive, which means that:
+And evaluation is recursive, which means
+that:

 ```json
 [ 1, 2, 3 ]